d0tTino/GeneCoder/README.md

     *   For `gc_balanced`: Actual GC content and max homopolymer length of the payload (pre-FEC).
 *   **Graphical User Interface (GUI):**
     *   A Flet-based GUI (`src/flet_app.py`) provides an interactive way to use most encoding/decoding features.
-*   Includes options for GC-Balanced encoding, Triple-Repeat FEC, and Hamming(7,4) FEC.
+*   Includes options for GC-Balanced encoding, Triple-Repeat FEC, Hamming(7,4) FEC, and Reed-Solomon FEC.
     *   GUI operations are now asynchronous for improved responsiveness.
     *   Displays encoding metrics and analysis plots:
         *   Huffman codeword lengths histogram.